Crossing Borders at Independent Dance

 Commissioned Illustration ‘Posthuman Mobius’ by Neil Max Emmanuel will feature in Beatrice Allegranti’s forthcoming book.

-This conversation presented ongoing interdisciplinary choreographic, dance movement psychotherapy and neuroscientific practice, research and activism with people living with young onset dementia, their families and the artistic team Beatrice Allegranti Dance Theatre.
+This conversation presented ongoing interdisciplinary choreographic, dance movement psychotherapy and neuroscientific practice, research and activism with people living with young onset dementia, their families and the artistic team Beatrice Allegranti Company.
 Informed by feminist new materialism and cognitive neuroscience, Allegranti and Silas explored the ethics and politics of creating dance not only for an audience but within through audiences.
 A ‘moving kinship’ was proposed as an entangled embodied practice that enables us to think about human and more-than-human-bodies and worlds simultaneously.
 The event included performative vignettes as ways to think through kinship with/in the choreographic process, performance and, for the living of everyday life.

 Listen to the MP3 audio file here.